manuel-uberti/stitchcounter-scm/README.md

 Command line tool to help you with knitting and crocheting.

-It is a porting in [Chicken Scheme](http://call-cc.org/) of the same program I wrote in [Clojure](https://github.com/manuel-uberti/stitchcounter-clj) and in [C](https://github.com/manuel-uberti/c-bag/blob/master/stitchcounter.c).
+It is a porting in [CHICKEN Scheme](http://call-cc.org/) of the same program I wrote in [Clojure](https://github.com/manuel-uberti/stitchcounter-clj) and in [C](https://github.com/manuel-uberti/c-bag/blob/master/stitchcounter.c).